Global economy can shake off pandemic in 2021, leaders say

 To watch Reuters Next live, visit here

-Additional reporting by John Revill, Alessandra Galloni, Karin Strohecker, Conway Gittens and Jane Wardell; Editing by Catherine Evans
+Additional reporting by Howard Schneider, John Revill, Alessandra Galloni, Karin Strohecker, Conway Gittens and Jane Wardell; Editing by Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.